Temporary closure of lunch clubs

-VAS are currently unable to process any requests to join clubs.
-They will review their position regularly and will resume making referrals when official advice indicates that it is safe to do so.
+VAS are therefore unable to process any requests to join clubs at the moment.
+VAS will review their position regularly and will resume making referrals when official advice indicates that it is safe to do so.

 Sheffield Directory has useful links to voluntary and community sector support during this time, including information on befriending services, help with shopping and practical support.